salkj/palette/README.md

 getPalette()
 --------------------------
-returns a vector of point structs that contain r,g,b values.
+returns a vector of point structs that contain the r,g,b values of the palette.

 displayPalette()
 --------------------------